 The first commercial quotas were established in 1992 and were set at 250 animals (gender breakdown unknown) (Junkin, 2003).
 It was not until 1993 that five caribou (of unknown gender) were harvested commercially representing the first commercial harvest since the herd's reintroduction from Coats to Southampton Island.
 Commercial quotas continued to rise to 1,000 animals in 1993, 5,000 in 1994 and 6,000 by 1997 (Junkin, 2003).
 Since 1993 there has been annual commercial harvests up to and including the 2007 harvesting season and in 2009.
 These regulated quotas remained in effect until the 2009 harvesting season at which time the Coral Harbour HTO voluntarily reduced the commercial harvest.
-By 2010 the Coral Harbour HTO restricted all commercial harvesting of SHI caribou, and by the 2012 harvesting season recommended the establishment of a TAH (Total Allowable Harvest) of 1,000 caribou (Figure 5).
+By 2010 the Coral Harbour HTO restricted all commercial harvesting of SHI caribou, and by the 2012 harvesting season (Figure 5).